KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Integrated Spice simulator ## {#spice_opt}

 The KICAD_SPICE option is used to control if the Spice simulator interface for eeschema is built.
-When the options is enabled, it requires [ngspice][] to be available as a shared library.
+When this option is enabled, it requires [ngspice][] to be available as a shared library.
+This option is disabled by default.

+## STEP and IGES model support ## {#oce_opt}

+The KICAD_USE_OCE option is used to enable STEP and IGES model support for the 3d viewer.
+When enabled this requires the location of the installed OCE libary to be passed via the OCE_DIR flag.
 This option is disabled by default.

 # Getting the KiCad Source Code ## {#getting_src}